Sound Blaster AWE32

 Creative Sound Blaster AWE32 IDE/MKP CSP (CT3900)

-Pentium-class CPU, wavetable audio, DOOM at full speed — at some point this stopped being a restoration and started being the 486 gaming machine 12-year-old me always wanted.
+Pentium-class CPU, wavetable audio, DOOM at full speed.
+At some point this stopped being a restoration and started being the 486 gaming machine 12-year-old me always wanted.

 Why the CT3900